 Educational equity: immigration and citizenship status. | February 2017 | Passed |

-Assembly Member Connolly's educational equity legislation requires California school districts, county offices of education, and charter schools to prominently display immigration rights information in their administrative buildings and on their websites.
+Assembly Member Connolly's educational equity legislation requires California school districts to prominently display immigration enforcement guidelines in administrative buildings and on school websites.
 The measure amends existing state law that prohibits schools from collecting immigration status information about students or their families.

-Under the proposed changes, local educational agencies must post the Attorney General's "Know Your Educational Rights" guide, which outlines students' right to a free public education regardless of immigration status.
-The posting requirements specify that the guide must appear in English and any additional languages that schools are required to use for document translation under state law.
-The bill maintains current provisions requiring school officials to report law enforcement requests related to immigration enforcement to their governing boards while protecting confidential information.
+Under the bill, local educational agencies must post the Attorney General's "Know Your Educational Rights" guide, which outlines students' right to public education regardless of immigration status.
+The guide must be made available in all languages provided by the Attorney General's office.
+School superintendents and principals must also report any immigration enforcement-related requests for information or campus access to their governing boards while maintaining confidentiality of potentially identifying details.

 Bill Number | Title | Introduced Date | Status | Link to Bill |